JuhaniK/AC_trials/README.md

-# About this repo
+# About this repository
-A repository for the code used to create the results presented in the "[Confidence-based Estimators for Predictive Performance in Model Monitoring](https://arxiv.org/abs/2407.08649)" paper to be published in JAIR.
+This repository holds the code used to create the results presented in the "[Confidence-based Estimators for Predictive Performance in Model Monitoring](https://arxiv.org/abs/2407.08649)" paper to be published in JAIR.
 If you use this code in your research, please cite:
 ```bibtex
 @misc{kivimäki2024confidencebasedestimatorspredictiveperformance,
       title={Confidence-based Estimators for Predictive Performance in Model Monitoring},